 The goal of the Petanque Libre project is to develop such a set of rules.
-The rules of Petanque Libre are not meant to be used in FIPJP-sanctioned competitions: only the FIPJP can set the rules for play in its own competitions.
-The rules of Petanque Libre are an alternative set of rules for the game of petanque, designed for use in games played outside of an organized competition, without an umpire.
+The rules of Petanque Libre are not meant to be used in FIPJP-sanctioned competitions: only the FIPJP can set the rules of play for its own competitions.
+The rules of Petanque Libre are an alternate set of rules, designed for use in games played outside of an organized competition, without an umpire.

 The French word libre means “free”, “open”, and “independent”.
 We have chosen the name Petanque Libre for our project because it suggests that the project is independent of the FIPJP and that its goal is to develop rules for play without umpires.
 Also, we would like to conduct the project like an open-source software project, using a collaborative process based on the concept of a Request for Comments.

 How to download a copy of the rules

 Click on the “Rules of Petanque Libre” link in the menu bar at the top of this page.

 News and announcements about the Petanque Libre Project